Kalzip and Radius Track raise the bar on roofing in Canada.

 Check out this incredible 1-minute time-lapse, created by York University, of the project coming to life.

-The station’s boomerang exterior forms two wings, with entrances into both, sheltered beneath expansive aerofoil roof canopies finished in highly polished metal, which creates a mirror-like effect.
+The award-winning station’s boomerang exterior forms two wings, with entrances into both, sheltered beneath expansive aerofoil roof canopies finished in highly polished metal, which creates a mirror-like effect.
 The standing seam metal roof from Kalzip Ltd. flows from one tip of the building to the other in compound curves.
 This metal roof is a key element to the structure, and is considered a cool roof as it has a high solar reflectance and absorbs little heat.

 Radius Track Corp. supplied the light-gauge metal framing sub-system to deliver the geometry of the design and the durability to withstand the tough and frequently changing Canadian climate.
 In addition, Radius Track provided 3-D model verification and coordination alongside Kalzip to provide an 1/8-inch tolerance, precise-fit sub-system to the finished metal skin.
 Delivery of the materials were also coordinated to enable a continuous installation by roofing contractors, Bothwell Accurate Co.
 Inc.